Rajeev Ranjan takes over as Chief Secretary of Tamil Nadu

 Seasoned bureaucrat Rajeev Ranjan on Monday took over as Chief Secretary of Tamil Nadu, succeeding K Shanmugam whose second extension in service ended on Sunday.

-Ranjan, a 1985-batch IAS officer, was repatriated to his parent cadre of Tamil Nadu by the Centre at the request of the state government.
-The seasoned bureaucrat assumed charge on Monday morning at Fort St. George, the seat of power of the Tamil Nadu Government.
+Ranjan, a 1985-batch IAS officer, was repatriated to his parent cadre of Tamil Nadu by the Centre on the request of the state government.
+The seasoned bureaucrat assumed charge on Monday morning at Fort St. George, the seat of power of the Tamil Nadu government.

-Beginning his career as Sub-Collector in Tiruvannamalai (1987-89), Ranjan was appointed as the Collector of Tiruchirapalli district in 1995.
-Later, he moved to the Centre for a few years before returning to his parent cadre.
+Ranjan began his career as sub-collector in Tiruvannamalai (1987-89), and later became the collector of the district in 1995.
+Later, he worked with the Centre for a few years before returning to his parent cadre.
 He had worked as Principal Secretary and later as Additional Chief Secretary (Highways) when Chief Minister Edappadi K Palaniswami was the Highways Minister.

-In 2018, he returned to Delhi and served as Secretary, Department of Fisheries, Ministry of Fisheries, Animal Husbandry and Dairying, till he was repatriated to his parent cadre last week.
+In 2018, he went back to Delhi and was serving as Secretary, Department of Fisheries, Ministry of Fisheries, Animal Husbandry and Dairying, till he was repatriated to his parent cadre last week.

-Shanmugam, who retired on Sunday, had been appointed as adviser to the state government for a period of one year.
-The outgoing chief secretary got two extensions to his service period.
+Shanmugam, who retired on Sunday, has been appointed as adviser to the state government for a period of one year.

 Union Budget 2021 | Get the latest updates, expert views & analysis only on DeccanHerald.com